Skip to main content

 • remove_labels

-Remediations are returned in PolicyCheckResponse.remediations and persisted with job safety records.
+Remediations are returned in PolicyCheckResponse.remediations and persisted with the job's safety record.

 Apply remediation endpoint: